alessio9008/Java-Enterprise-7-Glassfish-4-Netbeans-project-management-offices-callcenters-and-DB/README.md

 - Write to database.

 Every office has three active replicas of the same database and communicate with the databases by jms/Topic.

+This project was developed by Alessio Oglialoro, Gregory Callea and Riccardo Nocita.